Rubinat/doorbell/README.md

 raspberry pi server:

-- nodejs is serving a TCP server at `bel.vcxl.nl:3000`. you can connect to this server by using netcat (nc): `nc bel.vcxl.nl 3000` or from any other client.
+- nodejs is running a TCP server at `bel.vcxl.nl:3000`. you can connect to this server by using netcat (nc): `nc bel.vcxl.nl 3000` or from any other client.
 - apache is serving `http://bel.vcxl.nl/bell-latest.ipk` from `/var/www`
 - `/var/www` is owned by `pi` instead of `root`
 - to build and upload a new version of the Bell package: